 Emma's research interests focus on the everyday interactions between people, society and technology and she is especially interested in developing both innovative and accessible methodologies in research which foster meaningful participation with marginalised groups.
 She is internationally renowned for her work on online and social media environments and she is currently an invited member of the Scientific Advisory Board for Health Literacy in the Childhood and Adolescence (HCLA) Consortium in Germany.
 She was the leading expert in the European Telecommunications Standards Institute (ETSI) publication specification and guidelines for service providers on the provision of information services to young children in close collaboration with Governments and NGO's; children's charities, service providers and industry stakeholders in London, Brussels and Nice.
 She is also a member of the Expert Advisory Group for Internet Matters.

 Her research on young people’s children's perceptions of risk and mobile technologies had attracted considerable media attention both nationally and internationally.

 Her current research interests have a strong focus on qualitative methods including innovative, creative and virtual methods, and include image based online abuse; technological facilitation in domestic abuse and revenge pornography.
 Her recent research includes the Catalyst funded Digital Civility of University Students for the Office for Students; a study on the vulnerability of primary school ages children online; an investigation into the awareness of Child Helplines in 5 European countries; an evaluation of the Revenge Porn Helpline and an evaluation of the Click: Path to Protection training for the Marie Collins Foundation.
-Emma has recently completed work with the Better Policing Collaborative, The College of Policing and HEFCE.
-She is undertaking a review of domestic violence and abuse for 5 police forces in the UK as part of a project with the Police Knowledge Fund.
+Emma has recently completed work with the Better Policing Collaborative and the College of Policing on a review of domestic violence and abuse for 5 police forces in the UK as part of a project with the Police Knowledge Fund.
 She is currently working on a HEFCE funded initiative to raise awareness of of online abuse and improve student safety online.

 Completed PhD Supervision